swarmee/swagger-4-es/README.md

 **Noting**:

-- The local cluster is actually a [Opensearch](https://opensearch.org/) cluster - however this is compatible with Elasticsearch 7.10.2.
+- The local instance is actually a [Opensearch](https://opensearch.org/) instance - however this is compatible with Elasticsearch 7.10.2.
-- The Opensearch cluster will take a little while to boot up - at least 15 seconds (you should see the messages scrolling through on your terminal as it starts up).
+- The Opensearch instance will take a little while to boot up - at least 15 seconds (you should see the messages scrolling through on your terminal as it starts up).
 - The container starts a nginx reverse proxy to host the Swagger UI page, it generates a self signed certificate so you will need to accept the warning message in your browser.
-I.e. it is expected to see a `Warning: Potential Security Risk Ahead` message when you open the Swagger UI link (Click Proceed).
+I.e. it is expected to see a `Warning: Potential Security Risk Ahead` message when you open the Swagger UI link (Click Accept Risk and Proceed).
-- No authentication is required for the local cluster.
+- No authentication is required for the local instance.

-The cluster is also avaliable directly at [http://localhost:9200](http://localhost:9200)
+The local instance is also avaliable directly at [http://localhost:9200](http://localhost:9200)